ccprog/pathfit/README.md

 The CSS `path()` function does not accept units in its path string, because it is following the SVG path syntax.
 This makes it impossible to make it responsive with CSS alone.
-This scipt module helps by providing on-the-fly capabilities to re-compute the path data applying arbitrary SVG transformations.
+This script module helps by providing on-the-fly capabilities to re-compute the path data applying arbitrary SVG transformations.

 As an additional mechanism, the path data can be defined in relation to a view box.
 If a